 Credit hours needed for the endorsements range from 40-108, depending on the major.
-Single subject endorsement preparation is available in agricultural education, biology, chemistry, earth science, English language arts, family consumer sciences, designated world languages (French and Spanish), health and fitness, history, mathematics, music, physics, and social studies.
+Single subject endorsement preparation is available in agricultural education, biology, chemistry, earth and space science, English language arts, family consumer sciences, designated world languages (French and Spanish), health and fitness, history, mathematics, music, physics, and social studies.

 Master in Teaching (M.I.T.)

 This degree is intended for those who already possess a bachelor’s degree.
 It is designed to prepare candidates to become effective elementary or secondary education teachers.
 This program leads to a masters degree and a State of Washington teaching certificate.
 The M.I.T. degree is available to students at the Pullman, Spokane and Vancouver campuses, and includes integrated field experiences in schools.